HasibullahFathi/malaria-detector/README.md

-## How to use this repo

-1. Fork this repo and copy the https URL of your forked Walkthrough01 repo

-1. Log into the cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button

-1. Paste in the URL you copied from GitHub earlier

-1. Click Create

-1. Wait for the workspace to open.
-This can take a few minutes.

-1. Open the jupyter_notebooks directory in the explorer sidebar, and click on the notebook you want to open.

-1. Click the kernel button and choose Python Environments.

-1. Choose the kernel that says Python 3.8.18 as it inherits from the workspace, so it will be Python-3.8.18 as installed by our template.
-To confirm this, you can use `! python --version` in a notebook code cell.

-Your workspace is now ready to use.
-When you want to return to this project, you can find it in your Cloud IDE Dashboard</a>.
-You should only create one workspace per project.

-## Dataset Content

-The dataset contains 5643 images taken from a blood smear workflow (where a drop of blood is placed on a glass slide).
-The cells are either malaria-parasitised or uninfected.

 ## Business Requirements

 As a Data Analyst from Code Institute Consulting, you are requested by the Health Care division to provide actionable insights and data-driven recommendations to a Global Hospital Institution.
 The client is currently facing challenges in disease detection, especially with malaria.